stefanoobonetto/video-captioning/README.md

 This repository contains a Python script designed to generate textual captions for videos using an AI model.

+I used it to generate captions starting from real videos to generate corrispondent synthetic videos:

 ## How It Works

 The `captioning.py` script processes videos located in the `real_videos` folder and generates a textual description (caption) for each video.